-2. Quantitative Progress Measurement: Number of Credit Hours Required to Complete earned credits will not count as completions.
+2. Quantitative Progress Measurement: Number of Credit Hours Required to Complete

+When you enroll in classes and receive financial aid, you are expected to complete those classes.
+If you do not complete at least 67% of the credit hours that you started during the year (Fall and Spring), you will be suspended from financial aid.
+Only passing grades (D or above) count as successful completions.
+Incomplete or other grades that do not result in earned credits will not count as completions.
 Students will receive a warning letter at the end of the Fall semester and must see a Student Success Coach to establish an academic plan and monitoring system.
 Summer aid each year will be awarded and at the end of Summer your hours attempted and completed will be checked again.
 You must have successfully completed at least 67% of all classes attempted during that year or your financial aid will be suspended (see suspension guidelines below).
 Except for a program that takes less than one year to complete, SAP will be calculated at the midpoint of the program.